Josephson phase shift and diode effect due to the inverse spin Hall effect: Introduction

-\textit{{#1}--} } \prlhead{Introduction} Spintronic effects in superconductors have attracted considerable interest over the past few decades, driven by the prospect of combining non-dissipative supercurrents (SCs) with the nonvolatility of spin-based devices.
+Spintronic effects in superconductors have attracted considerable interest over the past few decades, driven by the prospect of combining non-dissipative supercurrents with the nonvolatility of spin-based devices.
 After pioneering experiments dating back to the late 1970s \cite{Tedrow73}, superconducting spintronics has undergone rapid development over the past decade.
-Key advances include the realization of long-range spin-triplet SCs in ferromagnet–superconductor hybrids \cite{Keizer06,Khaire10,Robinson10,YangSuper10,Jeon21,Sanchez-Manzano22}, electric and magnetic control of superconducting spin transport \cite{Ryazanov01,Jeon23,Jeon26}, and the integration of materials with strong spin–orbit (SO) coupling (e.g., topological insulators and Rashba interfaces) to manipulate spin textures \cite{Assouline19,Pal22,Zhang25}.
+Key advances include the realization of long-range spin-triplet supercurrents in ferromagnet–superconductor hybrids \cite{Keizer06,Khaire10,Robinson10,YangSuper10,Jeon21,Sanchez-Manzano22}, electric and magnetic control of superconducting spin transport \cite{Ryazanov01,Jeon23,Jeon26}, and the integration of materials with strong spin–orbit coupling (e.g., topological insulators and Rashba interfaces) to manipulate spin textures \cite{Assouline19,Pal22,Zhang25}.
 These developments open pathways toward dissipationless memory and logic elements and deepen the interplay between superconductivity and topology \cite{SatoAndo17,Amundsen24}.

-Of particular recent interest are systems with broken symmetries.
-In superconductors lacking inversion symmetry, nonreciprocal SC transport becomes possible in the presence of an applied magnetic field or magnetization.
+Of particular recent interest are systems with broken symmetries \cite{Bergeret16,Daido22,He22,Cayao24,Kokkeler24,Yerin24,Sahoo26}.
+In superconductors lacking inversion symmetry, nonreciprocal supercurrent transport becomes possible in the presence of an applied magnetic field or magnetization.
 This manifests as a direction-dependent critical current, known as the superconducting diode effect, first observed in inversion-asymmetric superlattices \cite{Ando20}.
 The superconducting diode effect has since been demonstrated in Josephson junctions comprising superconductors coupled to normal metals or semiconductors with Rashba spin–orbit coupling \cite{Baumgartner22,Jeon22,Reinhardt24}.
-Rashba SO coupling, which arises from the interplay of SO interaction and inversion symmetry breaking, generates a uniform spin polarization under an applied current via the Rashba–Edelstein effect, for both dissipative currents and SCs \cite{Edelstein90,Edelstein95}.
+Rashba spin-orbit coupling, which arises from the interplay of spin-orbit interaction and inversion symmetry breaking, generates a uniform spin polarization under an applied current via the Rashba–Edelstein effect, for both dissipative currents and supercurrents \cite{Edelstein90,Edelstein95}.